traefik/traefik/docs/configuration/backends/docker.md

 # For advanced users :)
 #
 # Optional
-# - "1": previous template (must be use only with a old custom template, see "filename")
+# - "1": previous template version (must be used only with older custom templates, see "filename")
-# - "2": current template (must be use to force template version when "filename" is used)
+# - "2": current template version (must be used to force template version when "filename" is used)
 #
 # templateVersion = "2"